peterthehan/fergus/templates/README.txt

 Click the desired hero template and then click the "Raw" button.
 Copy-paste the text into your desired text editor and proceed.

+If you do decide to contribute, PLEASE MAKE SURE TO CLAIM THE HERO(ES) IN #claim TO AVOID CONFLICTS WITH OTHER CONTRIBUTORS.

 Please send me an attached .txt file through private message only after you fully complete a hero entry.
 I will double-check the data before adding it to the database.

+Also, let me know if there are missing breads, missing skins, incorrect input, etc.

 I will make sure to credit all contributors, no matter how small the contribution.
 Let's Make Fergus Great Again!